sakshisaini24/terribly_tiny_tales_assignment/README.md

 ## Problem Statement

 Develop a frontend in Reactjs or Nextjs, which does the following:
--->On first load, only has a Submit button
+1.On first load, only has a Submit button
--->On clicking on Submit, it will fetch the contents of https://www.terriblytinytales.com/test.txt -->Parse the content and find the frequency of occurrence of each word (some words will occur only once, some twice and so on, and some will occur N times)
+2.On clicking on Submit, it will fetch the contents of https://www.terriblytinytales.com/test.txt 3.Parse the content and find the frequency of occurrence of each word (some words will occur only once, some twice and so on, and some will occur N times)
--->Then on the frontend, plot a histogram of the 20 most occurring words.
+4.Then on the frontend, plot a histogram of the 20 most occurring words.
--->Also build an "Export" button, which when clicked will download a CSV file of the histogram data.
+5.Also build an "Export" button, which when clicked will download a CSV file of the histogram data.
--->X-axis = top 20 words with highest occurrence Y-axis = how many times they occurred in the file
+6.X-axis = top 20 words with highest occurrence Y-axis = how many times they occurred in the file

 ## Modules Used